» The U.S. is the third largest exporter of LNG globally, trailing only Qatar and Australia in total export volumes

-» Total natural gas exports increased 13% year-over-year in the first ten months of 2018 with LNG leading the way, up 56%
+» Total natural gas exports increased 29% year-over-year in 2019, with LNG exports up 68%

 Pipeline Exports to Mexico

 In addition to LNG, pipeline exports of natural gas to Mexico have also seen a tremendous increase.
 Exports to Mexico have grown 18-fold since 2000 and now account for over 2/3 of total pipeline exports, with the other 1/3 piped to Canada.
 Mexico’s national energy ministry estimates that natural gas imports from the U.S. are expected to increase by 25% by 2024, to an estimated 6.75 Bcf/d due to increased use in industrial applications and electricity generation.

 Since 2016, Mexican corporations have been expanding the country’s natural gas pipeline system, and in June 2020 completed the Wahalajara system, a new system of pipelines connecting natural gas supply hubs in western Texas to major population centers in west-central Mexico including Guadalajara.
 While the short-term decline in demand due to COVID-19 has resulted in the pipeline operating at 10-15% capacity, the integration of new natural gas-fired generators and the scheduled completion of the Tula-Villa de Reyes pipeline into central Mexico are sure to help demand rebound to pre-covid levels.

 The natural gas export industry in the U.S. has significant, long-term growth potential.
 With the U.S. having the fourth-largest reserves globally, the EIA estimated in 2019 that the U.S. currently sits on 504.5 trillion cubic ft. of natural gas, an amount equivalent to 136 years’ worth of supply based on present production levels.